homeinfogmbh/mdb/README.md

-# homeinfo.crm
+# mdb
-Customer-Relationship-Management database for HOMEINFO.
+Master database for HOMEINFO.

 ## About
-*homeinfo.crm* provides ORM models for
+*mdb* provides ORM models for
 * countries
 * states
 * addresses